Online Creative Writing Courses for Credit

 Massachusetts Institute of Technology (MIT)

-UbuWeb presents poetry and other forms of the arts, and offers free visual and sound resources.
-These 6 audio lectures were delivered originally in 1967 and 1968 at Harvard University by Jorge Luis Borges, a major literary voice of the 20th century.
+- The Craft of Verse: The Norton Lectures (Jorge Luis Borges) is composed of 6 audio lectures delivered originally in 1967 and 1968 at Harvard University by Jorge Luis Borges, a major literary voice of the 20th century.
 Users listen to discussions on topics including metaphor, the origins of verse, epic poetry and poetic meaning, in addition to an exploration of prose forms.
-Credits are not awarded to listeners of these lectures.

 University of Iowa